Best of Puglia Tour – 2022

-Puglia is a region in Southern Italy with so much to offer.
-Unique sights, such as the trulli conical stone houses, and the nearby cave town of Matera.
+Puglia is a region in Southern Italy with so much to offer even seasoned travellers.
+Puglia offers unique sights, such as the trulli conical stone houses, and the nearby cave town of Matera.
+Stunning landscapes, such as the very photogenic town of Polignano A Mare which is poised on the rocks high above the turquoise sea.

 - The UNESCO World Heritage sites of Alberobello (with its conical trulli houses), Matera (with its cave houses) and Castel del Monte